Gluten free chicken marsala with mushrooms tastes just like your favorite classic restaurant dish. Easy enough for a weeknight meal!

 I don’t know what I would do without it cooking on my funky apartment electric stove!) just move the chicken to a clean plate to rest and dump the container of mushrooms into your skillet and sauté them briefly.
 Then all that is left is to dump in some marsala wine, let some of the alcohol burn off, and then add a little chicken broth and let it reduce.

 I swirled a little pat of butter (I used dairy-free vegan butter since my little girl can’t have dairy right now) into the sauce before adding the chicken back to the pan.

 The light coating of gluten free flour on the chicken helps the chicken to fry up golden and crisp.
 The flour that is left in the pan helps the sauce to thicken up nicely too.

 You can serve your gluten free chicken marsala with mushrooms over pasta, roasted potatoes, or over some oven-roasted asparagus like I did.

 To roast my asparagus, I simply wash and trim the bottoms off of my asparagus and then place them on a baking sheet lined with parchment paper or foil for easy clean up.
 Then I give my asparagus a good drizzle of olive oil and a generous sprinkle of salt and pepper.
 I roast my asparagus at 375 or 400 for just a few minutes until it is tender.
-Easy peasy weeknight side dish!
+Easy peasy weeknight side gluten free dish!